-In this, the sixth post in my series on far-flung France we’re going on a family holiday to South America, to a little-known location, French Guyana, France’s only Dom-Tom which isn’t an island.
+In this, the sixth post in my series on far-flung France we’re going on a family adventure in French Guyana, a little-known location in South America and France’s only Dom-Tom which isn’t an island.
 Taking us on this holiday is my lovely friend Liz who is not a blogger, just a very prolific traveller.
 It’s not easy to find people who’ve been to this distant land so I was delighted when Liz agreed to write her first blog post for me.

 These are her words….